thien/fakenews/report.md

 ''' -->

 # Program Prerequisites
 The python program utilises numpy, keras and nltk.
 Keras by default installs tensorflow, but it is recommended to install tensorflow manually to optimise its performance (as it's own installion compiles the program based on the user's machine, whereas installing via pip3 does not.)
 The program will attempt to download the GloVe dataset itself.
+(It cannot however, show a loading bar but it will verify integrity!)

     pip3 install numpy nltk tensorflow keras
     python3 main.py

 # Testing Configuration

-Both learning methods are subject to a machine utilising an `intel i7-6600u` with 12 Gigabytes of DD4 memory, alongside NVM-E storage.
+For the sake of setup, both learning techniques are subject to a machine utilising an `intel i7-6600u` with 12 Gigabytes of DD4 memory, alongside NVM-E storage.
 Due to the relatively large nature of the word2vec dataset which will be used, running times may vary dependent the hardware utilised such as the storage, memory and the processor itself.

 # Data Sanitisation